How to Become a BBTCAC Instructor

-We are currently accepting applications for Classes and Workshops to be taught in 2018.
+We are currently accepting applications for Classes and Workshops to be taught in 2023.
 We are looking for a variety of youth and adult programs, both one time workshops and ongoing skill building classes in the above listed mediums and more.
-While most classes will be held at the BBTCAC Camden (Wilcox County) campus, we hope to offer additional classes and workshops throughout our 19 county region.
+While most classes will be held at the BBTCAC Camden (Wilcox County) campus, we hope to offer additional classes and workshops throughout our 19 county regions.
 We also look forward to adding classes/workshops in literature,

 theater, food arts, music, and other visual media.

 In addition - we are looking for artists to join our Black Belt Treasures Teaching Artist Program.
 If you would like to share your talent and skill with the youth of the Black Belt region through in-school programs, community programs, and more...please contact us for more information and see more information below.